Tricky1702/I3Bukkit/README.md

     description: Allows the use of /intermud3 connect. intermud3.disconnect:
+    description: Allows the use of /intermud3 disconnect. intermud3.reload:
-    description: Allows the use of /intermud3 disconnect. intermud3.channels:
+    description: Allows the use of /intermud3 reload. intermud3.channels:
     description: Allows the use of /intermud3 channels. intermud3.tune: